LispCookbook/cl-cookbook/data-structures.md

 ;; => ("a" "a" "a")
 ~~~

-`nsubstitute` is the non-destructive version.
+`nsubstitute` is the "non-consing", destructive version.

 #### merge (result-type, sequence1, sequence2, predicate) (destructive)